opencomputeproject/SAI/doc/SAI-Proposal-Debug-Counters.md

 ## Overview
 ASICs can provide a set of debug counters for certain object types.
 Debug counters belong to certain families, each family is for cetain object type.
 The content of a specific debug counter instance can be defined by the application.
-Once configured, a debug counter is automatically attached to all object instances of the relevant object type.
-Counting every statistics of every family might be too resource intensive, therefor the debug counters provide an efficient way to count and aggregate only the needed information.
+Counting every statistics of every family might be too resource intensive, therefore the debug counters provide an efficient way to count and aggregate only the needed information.

 ## Debug counter object type
 For the counter object, a sai_counter_stat_t enum is defined:
 ```
 typedef enum _sai_debug_counter_type_t
 {
-    /** Port in drop reasons */
+    /** Port in drop reasons.
+Base object : SAI_OBJECT_TYPE_PORT */
     SAI_DEBUG_COUNTER_TYPE_PORT_IN_DROP_REASONS,

-    /** Port out drop reasons */
+    /** Port out drop reasons.
+Base object : SAI_OBJECT_TYPE_PORT */
     SAI_DEBUG_COUNTER_TYPE_PORT_OUT_DROP_REASONS,

 } sai_debug_counter_type_t;